pbakanas/marketdata-cloud-demo/README.md

 ## START ORDERS AND STOCKTRADES CONNECTORS

+1. In Confluent Cloud cluster creaet a "orders-raw" topic

-1. Run orders and stocktrades
+2. Run orders datagen connector
 ```
-./scripts/connectors/submit-connector.sh scripts/connectors/stocktrades-datagen.json
 ./scripts/connectors/submit-connector.sh scripts/connectors/orders-datagen.json
 ```

-2. Execute the followign KSQL queries in the KSQL Editor to clean up the order events
+3. Execute the followign KSQL queries in the KSQL Editor to clean up the order events

 Create a stream of orders-raw
 ```